LuanPM284/BeCodeNotes/BeCode_Notes_Bootstrap.md

     We can say from what size (break-point) it will divide by `row-col-lg-4` for exemple once we get to `lg` size the elements distribute 4 per row.

-    We can also add gaps in between the columns, `row row-cols-2 gy-2` this will add a gap of 2 in between rows.
+    We can also add gaps in between the columns, `row row-cols-2 gy-2` this will add a gap of 2 in between rows, it goes from 1 to 5.

+    We can always use it for breack-points by writting `gy-lg-5`, add gap of 5 once screen size is lg.
+    Same for the x axis, `gx-2`

+    And `g` for a gap in both directions.

+    Nesting rows, one inside another.
+By adding `<div class="row">` inside a `<div class="col">`.

 - Column
     By default BS is divided in 12 columns system, each row has 12.